m-entrup/imagej-jython-package/README.md

 # imagej-jython-package
-A minimal environment to package a Jython modules with maven.
+A minimal environment to package Jython modules with maven.

 ## Motivation